Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-In Panama, professional accountants are subject to ethical requirements set by the Technical Board of Accounting (JTC), which as reported by the CCPAP, are contained within a Code of Ethics that is not based on the IESBA Code of Ethics.
-The Law 280 of 2021 requires the JTC to update the national code of ethics or adopt the International Code of Ethics for Professional Accountants.
-As the Law was approved in December 2021, the JTC has until June 2022 to address this requirement.
-In addition, the Superintendent of Banks and the Superintendence of Insurance and Reinsurance have adopted the IESBA Code of Ethics for auditors providing services to companies under their supervision.
+In Panama, professional accountants are subject to ethical requirements set by the Technical Board of Accounting (JTC), which as reported by the CCPAP, are contained within a national Code of Ethics from 1984 that is not based on the IESBA Code of Ethics.
+However, the Superintendent of Banks and the Superintendence of Insurance and Reinsurance have adopted the IESBA Code of Ethics, as issued, for auditors that are registered as providing services to companies under their supervision.

-The institute successfully advocated for a legislative reform for the accountancy profession that addressed major regulatory gaps and adopt international best practices.
-In addition, the CCPAP indicates that it has developed training activities on the IESBA Code of Ethics and plans to continue promoting the IESBA Code of Ethics to the JTC, other key regulators, universities, and other professional accountancy organizations operating in the country.
+The CCPAP indicates that it has developed training activities on the IESBA Code of Ethics and plans to continue promoting the IESBA Code of Ethics to the JTC, other key regulators, universities, and other professional accountancy organizations operating in the country.

-As the Law 280 of 2021 was recently approved, the CCPAP is encouraged to provide a status update on the approved changes and impacts on the adoption of the 2021 IESBA Handbook of the International Code of Ethics for Professional Accountants for all professional accountants in the jurisdiction.
+The CCPAP is encouraged to continue collaborating with the JTC and other stakeholders to promote and support adopting and implementing the International Code of Ethics for Professional Accountants for all professional accountants in the jurisdiction.

 • SMO 5: International Public Sector Accounting Standards

-The CCPAP is not responsible for setting public sector accounting standards adopted by the National Comptroller Office (CGR) of Panama.
-The CGR has developed national standards that are on a partial-accrual basis with reference to IPSAS.
-The CCPAP actively supports the standard-setting process and promotes the adoption of IPSAS through its two representatives on the Commission of Financial Accounting Standards—the commission responsible for recommending regulation for the accounting and auditing standards to the Technical Board of Accounting (JTC).
-The JTC, in turn, raised awareness and encouraged the adoption and implementation of robust public sector accounting and reporting standards, and recommended the IPSAS.
+The CCPAP is not responsible for setting public sector accounting standards which are adopted by the National Comptroller Office (CGR) of Panama.
+The CGR has developed national standards that are on a partial-accrual basis and refer to IPSAS.
+The CCPAP actively supports the standard-setting process and promotes the adoption of IPSAS through its two representatives on the Commission of Financial Accounting Standards—the commission responsible for recommending regulation to the Technical Board of Accounting (JTC).
+The JTC, in turn, raised awareness and encouraged the adoption and implementation of IPSAS to the CGR.

 Furthermore, the CCPAP supports the implementation of IPSAS and has established a Public Sector Committee, which is responsible for providing training on IPSAS.
 The institute has identified supporting the CGR in its training initiatives on IPSAS as a priority activity.
 In addition, the CCPAP monitors changes to the standards and pronouncements issued by the IPSASB and disseminates the information amongst its members and stakeholders.